R. Mika: Appearances

 In print media, Mika is featured frequently in UDON Entertainment's Street Fighter comic series.
-First introduced in Street Fighter Legends: Sakura, the titular character Sakura Kasugano is a fan of Mika, and attends a wrestling match between her and Zangief.
+First introduced in Street Fighter Legends: Sakura, the character Sakura Kasugano is a fan of Mika, and attends a wrestling match between her and Zangief.
 After Mika defeats Zangief and knocks him unconscious, he later wakes up enraged and demands a rematch while she is attending fans.
 Mika fights him, and with Sakura's help they subdue him.
-In the fifth issue of Street Fighter II: Turbo, a retelling of the titular game, Mika and Zangief appear alongside other fighters invited to the fighting tournament and are told to tag team against the duo of E. Honda and Sodom in the preliminaries.
+In the fifth issue of Street Fighter II: Turbo, a retelling of the game, Mika and Zangief appear alongside other fighters invited to the fighting tournament and are told to tag team against the duo of E. Honda and Sodom in the preliminaries.
 While playing to the crowd, she is taken by surprise when Sodom charges at her but manages to suplex him, only to be thrown from the ring and eliminated from the tournament due to his quick recovery.
 In the first volume Super Street Fighter, a collection of short stories, she appears as part of a wrestling committee alongside other wrestling-themed characters from the series, the group ultimately breaking into a brawl.
 In the second, after appearing briefly in Dan Hibiki's story and defeating him, she is featured in her own in a match against the wrestler Hugo Andore.
 Hugo, however, refuses to fight due to finding her "too pretty", and his manager Poison takes his place instead.
-Poison handcuffs Mika during the match, but is defeated when Mika instead somersaults butt-first into her midsection, knocking Poison unconscious.
+Poison handcuffs Mika during the match, but is defeated when Mika instead somersaults buttocks-first into her midsection, knocking Poison unconscious.